Ciela-Institute/caustics/paper.md

 # Scope

 `Caustics` is a gravitational lensing simulator.
-The purpose of the project is to streamline the representation of strong gravitational lensing effects on the light of a background source.
-This includes a variety of lensing profiles which are parametric: SIE, EPL, Pseudo-Jaffe, NFW, External Shear, and more as well as non-parametric representations such as a gridded/pixelized convergence or potential field.
+The purpose of the project is to streamline the simulation of strong gravitational lensing effects on the light of a background source.
+This includes a variety of parametric lensing
+profiles: SIE, EPL, Pseudo-Jaffe, NFW, External Shear, and more as well as non-parametric representations such as a gridded/pixelized convergence or potential field.
 For the background source we also provide a Sérsic light profile, as well as a pixelized light image.
-Users may easily extend these lens and source lists and we provide examples on how to do this.
+Users may easily extend these lens and source lists using templates provided in the documentation.

 Once a lensing system has been defined (lens, source light, lens light) one must then perform various mathematical operations on the system.
 We include functionality for raytracing through the lensing system, both forward and backward.
 Users may compute the lensing potential, convergence, deflection field, time delay field, and magnification.
-All of these operations need to be performed in a multi-plane lensing context in some scenarios, which `caustics` supports.
-Since the code is differentiable (via PyTorch), one may trivially also compute the derivatives of these quantities, such as the Jacobian of the lens equation, which is used in computing the effective convergence in a multi-plane lensing system.
+All of these operations may need to be performed in a multi-plane setting to account for interlopers or multiple sources, which `caustics` readily supports.
+Since the code is differentiable (via PyTorch), one may easily also compute the derivatives of these quantities, such as the Jacobian of the lens equation.
+For example, one may readily project interlopers from multiple planes to the main lensing plane by computing the effective convergence, obtained with the trace of the Jacobian.

-With the building blocks of the lensing system and the various lensing quantities, one may then construct simulators which perform real analysis tasks.
-For example, one may wish to simulate an image observed by a telescope of a strong lensing system.
-A demonstration of such a simulator is given in
+With these building blocks in place, one may construct fast and accurate simulators used to produce training sets for machine learning models or for inference on real-world systems.
+Neural networks have become a widespread tool for amortized inference of gravitational lensing parameter [@Hezaveh2016] or in the detection of gravitational lenses [@Petrillo2017; @Huang2021], but they require large and accurate training sets which can be created quickly with `caustics`.
+A demonstration of such a simulator is given in \autoref{fig:sample}
-\autoref{fig:sample} which also demonstrates the importance of sub-pixel sampling.
+which also demonstrates the importance of sub-pixel sampling.
 This involves raytracing through the lensing mass and extracting the brightness of the background source, and should be done at higher resolution than the fiducial pixel scale.
 Further, the image then must be convolved with a PSF for extra realism.
 All of these operations are collected into a single simulator which users may access and use simply as a function of the relevant lensing and light source parameters.

 ![Example simulated gravitational lens system defined by a Sérsic source, SIE lens mass, and Sérsic lens light.
 Left, the pixel map is sampled directly at the center of each pixel.
 Middle, the pixel map is supersampled and the integrated using gaussian quadrature integration for faster convergence.
 Right, the fractional difference between the two is shown.
 We can see that in this case the direct sampling is innacurate by up to 30% of the pixel value in areas of high contrast.
 The exact inaccuracy depends greatly on the exact configuration.\label{fig:sample}](media/showquad.png)

-Currently `caustics` does not include optimizations for weak lensing, microlensing, or cluster scale lensing.
+Currently `caustics` does not include modules for weak lensing, microlensing, or cluster scale lensing.
 In principle the mathematics are the same and `caustics` could perform the relevant calculations, though in each of these domains there are widely used techniques which we have not implemented.
 These are planned avenues for future work.

 `Caustics`' defined scope ends at the lensing simulation, thus it does not include functionality to optimize or sample the resulting functions.
 Users are